BrendahKiragu/Moringa-School-Phase-1-Project/README.md

 -Link to view more details on the Open Library  website

 ## Error Handling:
-If there are any issues during the search process (such as network errors or API limitations), the platform displays user-friendly error messages to notify you and suggest trying again later.
+If there are any issues during the search process (such as network errors or API limitations), the platform displays user-friendly error message to notify you and suggest trying again later.